Group Management Overview

 Tip: To find a position quickly, you can type in the first few letters of the position you're looking for, and the position will likely pop up instead of having to scroll through the position list!

-To adjust the position of a student who is already a member of the group, you can find their name on the right side of the screen, use the drop-down menu to select another position, and click "Update."
+To adjust the position of a member who is already a member of the group, you can find their name on the right side of the screen, use the drop-down menu to select another position, and click "Update."

 Primary vs. Group Position